Quasi linear parabolic pde posed on a network with non linear Neumann boundary condition at vertices: Abstract

 \section{Abstract}

-The purpose of this article is to study quasi linear parabolic partial differential equations of second order, on a bounded junction, satisfying a nonlinear and non dynamical Neumann boundary condition at the junction point.
+The purpose of this article is to study quasi linear parabolic partial differential equations of second order, posed on a bounded network, satisfying a nonlinear and non dynamical Neumann boundary condition at the vertices.
 We prove the existence and the uniqueness of a classical solution.